-- In the Correlation panel, click any rule to which you want to associate actions, then click The Correlation Rule Builder is displayed. - 3 In the Actions panel, click 🖉 to associate one or more actions to the rule.

-The list of actions is displayed.
+- 1 Log in to the Sentinel Main or SSDM Main interface. - 2 In the navigation panel, click Correlation. - In the Correlation panel, click any rule to which you want to associate actions, then click The Correlation Rule Builder is displayed. - 4 In the Actions panel, click 2 to associate one or more actions to the rule.
+The list of actions is displayed. - 5 Select the actions that you want to associate with the rule, then click OK. - 6 Click 🔘 to define when the action should execute.

-- 4 Select the actions that you want to associate with the rule, then click OK. - 5 Click () to define when the action should execute. - 6 Select one of the following: - Perform actions every time the rule fires: Sentinel creates a correlated event and executes the associated action each time the rule fires. - Perform actions at most every: Sentinel creates a correlated event and executes the action at most every specified time interval.
+- 7 Select one of the following:

+- Perform actions every time the rule fires: Sentinel creates a correlated event and executes the associated action each time the rule fires.

+- Perform actions at most every: Sentinel creates a correlated event and executes the action at most every specified time interval.
 By default, this option is selected and the time interval is set to 1 hour.
-This is to ensure that rule does not fire continually and overutilize resources.
+This is to ensure that rule does not fire continually and over utilize resources.
 You can also define the maximum number of trigger events to be associated with the correlated event.
-For more information, see "Configuring the Number of Trigger Events to be Associated with a Correlated Event" in the Net/Q Sentinel Administration Guide. - 7 Click OK. - 8 Click Save Rule.
+For more information, see "Configuring the Number of Trigger Events to be Associated with a Correlated Event" in the Net/Q Sentinel Administration Guide.

+- 8 Click OK.

+- 9 Click Save Rule.

 NOTE: If you modified a deployed rule, you must redeploy the rule in the Correlation Engine for the changes to take effect.
-For information on deploying a rule, see "Deploying Rules in the Correlation Engine" on page 66.
+For information on deploying a rule, see "Deploying Rules in the Correlation Engine" on page 67.